 ENVIRONMENT AND NOISE

-We are proud of the contribution that City Airport gives to the local Community, providing leisure and commercial activities, creating employment opportunities on the airport and supporting local charities and schools through various initiatives.
-We are also aware that the operation of any airport brings an environmental impact to local communities.
+Located within the City of Salford, part of Greater Manchester, we are proud of the contribution that City Airport gives to the local community, providing leisure and commercial activities, creating employment opportunities on the airport and supporting local charities and schools through various initiatives.

 It is our aim to take account of the interests of those who live near to the airfield, and to residents further afield.
-Within the rules and procedures of our operations and developments of any aspect of the airfield careful consideration is made to minimise any impact.
+Within the rules and procedures of our operations and developments of any aspect of the airfield, careful consideration is made to keep any impact as low as reasonably practicable.

-Selection of Runway in use to reduce Noise Impact
+Selection of Runway in use to minimise noise disturbance.

 It is recognised that Aircraft are a source of emissions which can harm the environment.
 However, current levels of aircraft movements are vary around 40,000 to 60,000 a year, which equates to around 15,000 to 25,000 actual fights.
 This has not changed significantly in over ten years.